Marketing Guide: Family Law & Divorce Lawyers

 At the same time, you want to optimize your content around the services you’ll be offering.
 To truly connect with potential clients, you have to cater to their needs before they even tell you what they are.
 This is the most important aspect of defining your ideal customer persona.
 If you’ve done it right, then when those people find you they’ll feel as if your website was written specifically for them.
 So before you get too deep into building and writing your website, go deep into the minds of your target customers so you can understand what motivates them to seek legal assistance.

-Keyword Research
+Keyword Research for Family Law Attorneys

 With your ideal customer sketched out, it’s time to start brainstorming and then researching the keywords that will bring people to your website.
 Keyword research is possibly the most critical component of SEO.
 This is another reason why you want to really get in your ideal customer’s head: keyword research is essentially guessing at what search terms people are going to be typing into a search bar and then looking up the stats on those terms to see how competitive it is.